mlushpenko/storm/README.md

 1. Start a vm for zookeeper.
 Run zookeeper.sh.
 Done.
 2. Start a vm for nimbus.
 Create two environment variables: "export ZOOKEEPER_IP=0.0.0.0" (IP of zookeper VM from pervious step) and "export NIMBUS_IP=0.0.0.0" (IP of current VM).
 Run install-nimbus_or_supervisor.sh, then configure-nimbus.sh, then storm_config.sh.
 Done.
 3. Start a vm for supervisor (you can launch many supervisors).
-Create two environment variables: "export ZOOKEEPER_IP=0.0.0.0" (IP of zookeper VM from pervious step) and "export NIMBUS_IP=0.0.0.0" (IP of current VM).
+Create two environment variables: "export ZOOKEEPER_IP=0.0.0.0" (IP of zookeper VM from the first step) and "export NIMBUS_IP=0.0.0.0" (IP of Nimbus VM from previous step).
 Run install-nimbus_or_supervisor.sh, then configure-supervisor.sh, then storm_config.sh.
 Done.